Sudokuru/Sudokuru/README.md

 ```json
 "HIDDEN_PAIR"
 ```
 Name of strategy used by the hint.
 Hidden pair works by having only two cells in a group that still have two specific numbers as possibilities in which case all other notes can be removed from the pair of cells.
-This is shown by the naked pair in the top right in which they have the only 2 and 3's in the box with the green border.
+This is shown by the obvious pair in the top right in which they have the only 2 and 3's in the box with the green border.
 Therefore, the other notes highlighted in red can be removed.
 ### cause
 ```json
 [[0,7],[1,7],[1,8]]